synapse-wireless/snap-to-cloud-examples/CONTRIBUTING.md

 * Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 * Commit in logical units.
-If you find yourself using "and" in a commit message (other than "Add/fix foo and add tests") you should probably break the work into mulitple commits.
+If you find yourself using "and" in a commit message (other than "Add/fix foo and add tests") you should probably break the work into multiple commits.